GMC Logo

 Protecting whistleblowers

 We’re committed to protecting whistleblowers.
 We have several ways to support those who raise concerns about co-workers or the systems they work in.
+Read our speaking up page for more information.

 If you want to raise a concern confidentially, you can call our confidential helpline on 0161 923 6399, Monday to Friday, 9 am – 5 pm.